shujane/erp-api-doc/docs/products.md

 | `201`   | created       |

-# Get Product by productId and accountNo
+# Get Product by productId and appId

 **Method:** `GET`